instadw/instadwell-blog/_posts/2025-11-11-best-co-living-spaces-for-students-in-australia.md

 **1. What is co-living and how is it different from normal student housing?**

    Co-living is shared housing structured around community, with shared amenities, professional management, and often all-inclusive bills.
-It differs from normal shared renting because it’s more managed, community-focused, and tailored to students.
+It differs from normal shared renting because it’s more managed, community, focused, and tailored to students.

 **2. Is co-living more expensive than regular shared flats?**

    Sometimes yes, sometimes no. Co-living providers often include utilities, Wi-Fi, and maintenance, which can make overall monthly cost comparable or even lower than shared flats with separate bills.

 **3. Can international students apply for co-living in Australia?**

    Absolutely.
 Most co-living providers welcome international students, and many are located near universities.
 Be sure to check visa, guarantor, and proof-of-funds requirements if needed.

 **4. How long are the typical leases in student co-living?**

-   Many providers offer flexible lease options — semester-based, 6-month, or 12-month leases.
+   Many providers offer flexible lease options, semester-based, 6-month, or 12-month leases.
 It depends on the provider, location, and demand.

 **5. Are utilities included in co-living rent?**

    In most reputable co-living spaces, utilities (water, electricity, internet) are bundled into the rent.
 Always double-check your contract to confirm.

 **6. What if I don’t like my co-living roommates?**

    Talk to the property management.
 Good co-living providers will help mediate or reassign rooms if possible.
 You can also try to negotiate a lease exit, but check for fees.

 **7. Do I need to pay a security bond for co-living?**

    Yes, most co-living accommodations require a security bond (or deposit).
 The exact amount depends on the provider and location.
 Make sure it’s clearly stated in your contract.

 **8. Is co-living safe?**

    Yes, many co-living buildings have professional management, 24/7 reception or security, and established house rules, making them relatively safe for students.

 **9. Can I bring my own furniture or personal items?**

    Co-living rooms often come furnished, but you can usually bring personal items like decor, books, and electronics.
 For big furniture, check with the provider first.

 **10. How do I apply for co-living spaces?**

    Use student housing websites (e.g., Student Housing Finder), or go directly to provider websites (Scape, Together Co-Living, UniLodge).
 Complete their application, submit necessary documents (ID, student ID, guarantor, bond), and sign the lease.